-Actuarial Assumptions - The total pension liability in the June 30, 2021 actuarial valuation, which was rolled forward to June 30, 2022, was determined using the following actuarial methods and assumptions:
+Actuarial Assumptions - The total pension liability in the June 30, 2022 actuarial valuation, which was rolled forward to June 30, 2023, was determined using the following actuarial methods and assumptions:

-Valuation Date June 30, 2021 Measurement Date June 30, 2022
+Valuation Date June 30, 2022

+Measurement Date June 30, 2023

 Actuarial Cost Method Entry Age Normal Cost Method

-Actuarial Assumptions: Discount Rate
+Actuarial Assumptions:

-Discount Rate 6.90% Inflation 2.30%
+Discount Rate 6.90%

+Inflation 2.30%
-Projected Salary Increase Investment Rate of Return

-Varies by Entry Age and Services
+Projected Salary Increase Varies by Entry Age and Services

-6.90% Net of Pension Plan Investment Expenses,
+Investment Rate of Return 6.90% Net of Pension Plan Investment Expenses,

 includes Inflation.

 Post Retirement Benefit Increase The lessor of contract COLA or 2.30% until

-Purchasing Power Protection Allowance Floor on purchasing power applies, 2.30% thereafter.
+Purchasing Power Protection Allowance Floor on

+purchasing power applies, 2.30% thereafter.

-Derived using CalPERS Membership Data
+Mortality Derived using CalPERS Membership Data

-Mortality Derived using CalPERS Member for all Funds.
+for all Funds.
 (1)

 (1) The mortality table used was developed based on CalPERS' specific data.
-The probabilities of mortality are based on the 2021 CalPERS Experience Study for the period from 2001 to 2019.
-Pre-retirement and Post-retirement mortality rates include generational mortality improvement using 80% of Scale MP-2020 published by the Society of Actuaries.
+The probabilities of mortality are based on the 2021 CalPERS Experience Study.
+Mortality rates incorporate full generational mortality improvement using 80% of Scale MP-2020 published by the Society of Actuaries.
 For more details on the table, refer to the 2021 CalPERS experience study report available on the CalPERS website.

-All other actuarial assumptions used in the June 30, 2021 actuarial valuation were based on the 2021 CalPERS Experience Study for the period from 2001 to 2019, including updates to salary increase, mortality and retirement rates.
+All other actuarial assumptions used in the June 30, 2022 actuarial valuation were based on the 2021 CalPERS Experience Study, including updates to salary increase, mortality and retirement rates.
 Further details of the 2021 CalPERS Experience Study can be found on the CalPERS website under Forms and Publications.